trabdlkarim/voce-browser/README.md

 ## Features

-Voce has all standard browser features and voice commands capabilities
+Voce has all standard browser features, and plus voice commands capabilities.

 ## Dependencies